juanwolf/blog/_posts/2017-02-22-how-to-dockerize-an-application.markdown

 And that's it, you have all the tips to build a nice django app dockerized.
 You can have a look at the way that django-cookiecutter generate its docker env, it's pretty cool.

-## Prepare some performance tests

-Ok, let's imagine you finished with your dockerization but suddenly you realize that your application is getting really slow.
-To make sure that does not happen and be sure about it, is to create some performance tests or using a tool showing you the quality of your app (New Relic for example).

 ## Conclusion